 Field orientation control is a suitable control method for drive systems with induction motors and voltage inverters designed for traction applications [2-6].
-In addition to the necessary control loops, an important matter is estimating the motor flux from the available measurable quantities [3- 5].
+Other than the necessary control loops, an important matter is the estimation of the motor flux from the available measurable quantities [3-5].